TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-ineedtotransferbillingownership.md

 1. Sign in to the [Azure Account Center](https://account.windowsazure.com/Subscriptions) as the Account Administrator.

-2. Under **Click a subscription to view details and usage**, select the subscription for which you want to transfer billing ownership.
+2. Select the subscription for which you want to transfer billing ownership.

 3. On the right side of the page, select **Transfer Subscription**.